Saeven/zf3-circlical-autowire/README.md

 [![Total Downloads](https://poser.pugx.org/saeven/zf3-circlical-autowire/downloads)](https://packagist.org/packages/saeven/zf3-circlical-autowire)

-Live the dream, your controller authoring workflow doesn't have to be so painful!

-##Route using annotations!
+A zend-mvc module that favors rapid development, that compiles routes to standard PHP arrays for production.

-You can use annotations right above your Controller actions to automatically plug routes into the ZF3 Router.
+Use annotations right above your actions to automatically plug routes into the ZF3 Router.
 No more gear-switching to route files, or digging through route config arrays when you are refactoring.

-Freeedom!

-##Automatic controller factory!

-**PLUS**, stop creating a proliferation of controller factories that are all the same!
-This module provides a very simple reflection factory for controllers.
+This module also provides a reflection-based abstract factory to automatically wire your controllers using their constructors.
 Just define your constructors (as you should) and let the lazy factory do the rest!

 ##Installation